jaja-git/Data-Engineer-Nanodegree/1-Data-Modeling/2-Data-Modeling-with-Apache-Cassandra/README.md

 ### Project Step

 **Modeling your NoSQL database or Apache Cassandra database**
-- Designing tables to answer specific queries
+- Design tables to answer specific queries
-- Writing Apache Cassandra CREATE KEYSPACE & CREATE TABLE statements
+- Write Apache Cassandra CREATE KEYSPACE & CREATE TABLE statements
-- Loading the data with INSERT statement for each of the tables
+- Load the data with INSERT statement for each of the tables

 **Build ETL Pipeline**
 - Iterate through each event file in event_data to process and create a new CSV file in Python